Code1010/c-mines/README.md

 | num       | the number of mines on the board |

 ## Compilation with GCC
-So I don't forget how to do it 2 months later.
-I could make a makefile but copy-pasta is way easier.
+I've included a simple makefile.
+This is basically all it does.
 ```
-~$ gcc -Wall -Wextra -pedantic -ggdb -std=c99 c-mines.c -lncurses -o mines
+~$ gcc c-mines.c -lncurses -o mines
 ```